kevin-bruton/TradingAgents/README.md

 5. Enter a company symbol (e.g., `AAPL`) in the configuration form and click "Start Process" to begin the analysis.
 6. (Optional) If you have an open position, select Long/Short and enter existing stop-loss / take-profit so the final decision can include management guidance.

+### Real-Time Updates (WebSockets)

+The web frontend now uses a WebSocket channel (`/ws`) for real-time status and progress updates instead of relying solely on periodic HTTP polling.

+Benefits:
+- Lower latency updates as each agent completes
+- Reduced network overhead vs. 2s polling
+- Automatic retry with exponential backoff if the socket drops
+- Graceful fallback to legacy polling if WebSockets are unavailable

+Client behavior:
+- On connection, the server sends an `init` payload with the current execution tree and progress.
+- Subsequent incremental updates are sent as `status_update` messages.
+- When you click an item, the existing HTMX request still works; alternatively, the client can request content over the socket using `{ "action": "get_content", "item_id": "..." }`.

+If you need to disable WebSockets (e.g., for debugging a proxy), you can block the `/ws` path and the client will automatically revert to polling.

 ### Rendered Reports (Markdown Support)

 Agent-generated reports (analysis summaries, debate histories, plans, and risk assessments) are produced in Markdown.
 The web frontend now renders these Markdown documents as styled HTML instead of showing raw markup.
 This includes support for: